jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 <img src="/assets/cnn/padding.png" style="border:none;width:50%">
 </div>

-> Padding with extra 0 is more popular because it maintain spatial dimensions and better preseve information on the edge.
+> Padding with extra 0 is more popular because it maintains spatial dimensions and better preserve information on the edge.

 For a CNN, sometimes we do not move the filter only by 1 pixel.
 If we move the filter 2 pixels to the right, we call the "X stride" equal to 2.
 <div class="imgcap">